 The first visit

-The first antenatal appointment is usually within the first 12 weeks.
+The initial appointment usually occurs within the first 12 weeks of pregnancy.

-A doctor will take note of the mother's general health and any issues that may need additional treatment or care and will advise her about how to eat and live healthily during pregnancy.
+A doctor will take note of the mother's general health and any issues that may require care or treatment.
+They will also advise about healthful living during pregnancy.

-There will normally be an ultrasound scan.
-This uses sound waves to produces an image of the baby inside the mother, and it gives a closer prediction of the birth date.
-It can also show if there is just one fetus, twins, or more.
+Also, a doctor usually recommends an ultrasound scan.
+This uses sonic waves to produce an image of the fetus and predict the birth date.
+It can also show if there are multiple pregnancies.

-A second scan may take place between 18 and 20 weeks, to confirm whether the baby is developing normally.
+A second ultrasound scan may take place between weeks 18 and 20 to confirm whether the baby is developing correctly.

-Anemia: A woman may need nearly 50 percent extra iron during pregnancy, to produce hemoglobin.
-Hemoglobin in red blood cells carries oxygen to other cells.
+Anemia: A woman may need more iron during pregnancy to produce hemoglobin, a protein in red blood cells that carries oxygen to other cells.
 Having anemia, a red blood cell deficiency, can complicate this process.

-- Rubella, or German measles: The risk is very small, but it can lead to miscarriage or multiple birth defects and developmental problems.
+Rubella (German measles): The risk of transmission is very small, but it can lead to miscarriage, genetic abnormalities, or similar developmental problems.

 Common causes of discomfort during pregnancy include: